Vhesky22/bal-dcl-extractor/README.md

 To use this program, please create a virtual environment in python.

 run this command
-1. python -m venv your_venv_name
+> python -m venv your_venv_name

-2. move the python file to the venv file and requirements.txt
-3. run the requirements.txt using pip
+run the requirements.txt using pip

-pip install -r requirements.txt
+>pip install -r requirements.txt

 This is a test program, feel free to modify!